1988 United States presidential election: Democratic Party nomination

 Senator Ted Kennedy of Massachusetts had been considered a potential candidate, but he ruled himself out of the race in the fall of 1985.
 Two other politicians mentioned as possible candidates, both from Arkansas, did not join the race: Senator Dale Bumpers and Governor and future President Bill Clinton.
 Joe Biden's campaign also ended in controversy after he was accused of plagiarizing a speech by Neil Kinnock, then-leader of the British Labour Party.
 The Dukakis campaign secretly released a video in which Biden was filmed repeating a Kinnock stump speech with only minor modifications.
 Biden later called his failure to attribute the quotes an oversight, and in related proceedings the Delaware Supreme Court's Board on Professional Responsibility cleared him of a separate plagiarism charge, leveled for plagiarizing an article during his law school.
 This ultimately led him to drop out of the race.
 Dukakis later revealed that his campaign had leaked the tape, and two members of his staff resigned.
-(Biden later ran twice more for the Democratic nomination, unsuccessfully in 2008 and successfully in 2020.
-He was elected the 47th vice president in 2008, serving two terms under President Barack Obama.
-In 2021, he became the 46th president, over 33 years after his first campaign for the office ended.)
+Biden later ran twice more for the Democratic nomination, unsuccessfully in 2008 and successfully in 2020.
+He was inaugurated as the 47th vice president in 2009, serving two terms under President Barack Obama.
+In 2021, he became the 46th president, over 33 years after his first campaign for the office ended.

-Al Gore, a senator from Tennessee, also chose to run for the nomination.
+Al Gore, a senator from Tennessee, chose to run for the nomination.
 Turning 40 in 1988, he would have been the youngest man to contest the presidency on a major party ticket since William Jennings Bryan in 1896, and the youngest president ever if elected, younger than John F. Kennedy at election age and Theodore Roosevelt at age of assumption of office.
-He eventually became the 45th Vice President of the United States under Bill Clinton, then the Democratic presidential nominee in 2000, losing to George W. Bush, George H.W.'s son.
+He eventually became the 45th vice president of the United States under Bill Clinton, then the Democratic presidential nominee in 2000, losing to George W. Bush, George H. W. Bush's son.